University of Houston Law Center: Academics

-The Law Center offers several law clinics for upper-division students: the Civil Clinic, Civil Practice Clinic, Criminal Practice Clinic, Consumer Law Clinic, Domestic Violence Clinic, Immigration Clinic, Juvenile Defense Clinic, Mediation Clinic, and Transactional Clinic.
+The Law Center offers several law clinics for upper-division students: the Appellate Civil Rights Clinic, Civil Justice Clinic, Military Justice Clinic, Entertainment Law Clinic, Entrepreneurship and Community Development Clinic, Immigration Clinic, Mediation Clinic and the Texas Innocence Network.

-O'Quinn Law Library
+University of Houston Law Library

-The O'Quinn Law Library is the school's law library.
-The director of the library is Amanda Watson.
+The director of the law library is Amanda Watson.
 The library has some 435,000 volumes.
 The library has three special collections: